Urethane Bowling Balls: Why, When and How…

 Better Pin Action

 Since the friction between the lane and the ball is high, the urethane bowling balls tend to deflect pins very little, which helps the pins knock each other out and not get knocked into one corner.
-Better pin action means that you will be able to knock more pins without taking extra turns.
+Better pin action means that you will be able to hit more pins without taking extra turns.
 Pin action is quite important for getting strikes.

 When to Use a Urethane Bowling Ball?

-How Long Does a Urethane Bowling Ball last?
+How Long Does a Urethane Bowling Ball Last?

 Cleaning a Urethane Bowling Ball